Footnotes have 2 parts:

 Fisher E, Risk Regulation and Administrative Constitutionalism (Hart Publishing 2007)

-Create a bibliography at the end of your work (after the text and appendices, if any).
+You may not need a bibliography - ask your lecturer.
+If you are asked to create a bibliography for an undergraduate assignment, this usually goes at the end of your paper.
 The bibliography lists all of the sources used in your work.
 Each source only needs to be listed once, even if you have referred to it multiple times.

-If your work is long, you can divide the bibliography into three sections: Cases, Legislation and Secondary Sources
+Usually, the bibliography is divided into three sections: Cases, Legislation and Secondary Sources

 Cases - List the cases alphabetically in order of the first significant word.
 Do not italicise case names.
 You should list the cases alphabetically in order of the first significant word.
 The exception to this is cases where R is the first party, in which case you should list them under the second name.